physiopy/physiopy-community-guidelines/docs/source/process_phys.md

 **There are three primary ways by which breathing can influence the fMRI signals:**
 1. Breathing often leads to **bulk motion** of the body and head, leading to undesired artifacts in the images.
 To mitigate these effects, volume registration and motion correction algorithms are typically employed during data preprocessing (Brosch et al. 2002).
 2. Breathing changes the **chest position** which can influence the success of the shim, continuously changing **B0 homogeneity** throughout the scan and in turn affecting signal amplitude (Brosch et al. 2002, Raj et al. 2001).
 These effects are also modeled using techniques like RETROICOR.
-3. **Changes in breathing rate and depth can affect the levels of blood gasses**, such as oxygen and carbon dioxide, which can in turn drive vasodilation or vasoconstriction.
+3. **Changes in breathing rate and depth can affect the levels of blood gasses**, such as O2 and CO2, which can in turn drive vasodilation or vasoconstriction.
 These vascular changes have a substantial impact on the amplitude of the fMRI signal (Chang and Glover 2009).
 Respiratory volume per time (RVT) correction (Birn et al. 2008) estimates the change in breathing rate/depth to model these effects.

 ### Model-based approaches <!-- [RESP_DENOISING_210722] -->

 * **RETROICOR (Retrospective Image Correction) and phase-based models**
-    * <ins>About</ins>: RETROICOR offers a more specific denoising approach compared to other methods and is complementary to measures such as CO2 (carbon dioxide), RV (respiration volume), and RVT (respiration volume per time) estimations.
+    * <ins>About</ins>: RETROICOR offers a more specific denoising approach compared to other methods and is complementary to measures such as CO2, RV (respiration volume), and RVT (respiratory volume per time) estimations.
 As this method treats each pixel separately, it has the advantage of preventing the artificial coupling of noise corrections across signal regions.
     * <ins>Cons</ins>: one drawback of RETROICOR is that slice-wise regressors can be more complicated to handle, and their effects may sometimes be negligible.

 * **Respiratory volume per time (RVT) and peak-based models**
     * <ins>About</ins>: RVT and peak-based models utilize peak detection on the respiratory trace to estimate the rate and depth of breaths, which enables an indirect estimation of gas volume exchange (Birn et al., 2006).
 These models rely on a respiratory response function (RRF) derived from empirical observations, considering inter-individual differences (Birn et al., 2008).
 They are advantageous in capturing time-delayed effects interacting with CO2 levels.
-    * <ins>Cons</ins>: peak detection in these models may require manual effort, and efforts should be made to automate this process.
+    * <ins>Cons</ins>: peak detection in these models may require manual effort, and one should try to automate this process.

 * **Respiration variation (RV) and other models (standard deviation/signal property based)**
     * <ins>About</ins>: RV (standard deviation of the respiratory trace over a window) (Chang and Glover, 2009) and other signal property-based models such as ENV (envelope of the respiratory trace over a window) (Power et al., 2018) provide an alternative to RVT-based approaches.
 These models do not rely on peak detection, reducing the need for manual intervention.